 Sweet corn casserole combines creamed corn into a southern homemade side dish easily done from scratch.
 Typically served on a Thanksgiving table, this jiffy corn casserole recipe is so good that your plate will be empty before the dinner is done!
 Also check out the corn casserole video below so you can see how truly simple this sweet and savory casserole really is!

-Also called southern corn pudding, this baked creamed corn casserole with jiffy mix is as classic a thanksgiving dish as green bean casserole!
+Also called southern corn pudding, this baked creamed corn casserole with jiffy mix and sweet delicious corn is as classic a thanksgiving dish as green bean casserole!

 Corn casserole hands down a side dish that everyone loves.
-This is perfect for all upcoming fall dinners and is a veteran at being delicious.
+This sweet corn side dish is perfect for all upcoming fall dinners and is a veteran at being delicious.

 - 1/2 cup, 1 stick, melted butter